Let’s cut to the chase and see if your favorite videos and artists made it to the top 22. (Last updated: November 28, 2019)

 5. Baby Shark Dance.
 4 billion views.

-Pinkfong is in the education/entertainment business and they publish this type of songs all the time.
-Their channel has more than 4,000 children’s songs, and although all of them do well (with millions of views each), Baby Shark Dance has outdone them all by surpassing the 3 billion views.
+Pinkfong is in the education/entertainment business, and they publish this type of songs all the time.
+Their channel has more than 4,000 children’s songs.
+All of them do well (with millions of views each), but Baby Shark Dance has outdone them all by surpassing the 3 billion views.